 If you are in your wilderness, a time or place of challenge, pain and/or suffering, learn from Caleb and Joshua.
 They looked beyond the smaller, temporary giants challenging them and saw their gigantic, eternal God!

 Come and see why we call our Sunday Morning Service CELEBRATE!

 We invite you to check it out and discover why we chose that name.
 Let me give you a hint... we believe Christians ought to be happy, celebrating people!
 We have all seen too many people who claim to have a relationship with Christ, have their sins forgiven, on their way to heaven, who look like poster children for depression.
 Christians have problems and challenges, but we also have HOPE!!
 We encourage you to decide to live life with overflowing hearts in spite of your circumstances!
 To make the choice to choose to worship in the warm, wonderful Virginia summertime as well as the wintery storms that break through the mountains.
 We invite you to come and discover the joy of celebrating life and the hope that can be yours!
+Come as you are and experience the God who loves you more than you know.
 It will change your life!